Azure/azure-sdk-for-c/sdk/samples/iot/docs/how_to_iot_hub_esp8266_nodemcu.md

 ## Introduction

-This is a "to-the-point" guide outlining how to run an Azure SDK for Embedded C IoT Hub SAS Telemetry Sample on an Esp8266 NodeMCU microcontroller.
+This is a "to-the-point" guide outlining how to run an Azure SDK for Embedded C IoT Hub telemetry sample on an Esp8266 NodeMCU microcontroller.
 The command line examples are tailored to Debian/Ubuntu environments.

 ### What is Covered

 - Configuration instructions for the Arduino IDE to compile a sample using the Azure SDK for Embedded C.
-- Configuration, build, and run instructions for the IoT Hub SAS Telemetry Sample.
+- Configuration, build, and run instructions for the IoT Hub telemetry sample.

 _The following was run on an Ubuntu Desktop 20.04 environment, with Arduino IDE 1.8.12 and Esp8266 module 2.7.4._